PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 - The CPU request typically defines a weighting.
 If several different containers (cgroups) want to run on a contended system, workloads with larger CPU requests are allocated more CPU time than workloads with small requests.
-- The memory request is mainly used during (Kubernetes) Pod scheduling.
+- The memory request is mainly used during (PlaidCloud) Pod scheduling.
 On a node that uses cgroups v2, the container runtime might use the memory request as a hint to set `memory.min` and `memory.low`.
 - The memory limit defines a memory limit for that cgroup.
 If the container tries to allocate more memory than this limit, the Linux kernel out-of-memory subsystem activates and, typically, intervenes by stopping one of the processes in the container that tried to allocate memory.
-If that process is the container's PID 1, and the container is marked as restartable, Kubernetes restarts the container.
+If that process is the container's PID 1, and the container is marked as restartable, PlaidCloud restarts the container.
 - The memory limit for the Pod or container can also apply to pages in memory backed volumes, such as an `emptyDir`.
 The kubelet tracks `tmpfs` emptyDir volumes as container memory use, rather than as local ephemeral storage.